bharath12b5/mvn-linux/Building-Python-3.5.x.md

-# Building Python 3.5.1
+# Building Python 3.5.2

 Below versions of Python  are available in respective distributions at the time of this recipe creation:

 * RHEL 7.1 has  2.7.5
 * RHEL 6.6 has  2.6.6
-* SLES 12 has  2.7.9
+* SLES 12 has  3.4.1
 * SLES 11 has  2.6.9
 * Ubuntu 16.04 has  3.5.1

-The instructions provided below specify the steps to build Python 3.5.1 on Linux on the IBM z Systems for RHEL 7/6 and SLES11/12.
+The instructions provided below specify the steps to build Python 3.5.2 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._